nicodoggie/bastion-falls/site/content/characters/henry-surrata-spellvig.md

 # Character

+Ambitious and impetuous, he does what he must to bring himself up in the estimation of his family and his peers.
+He is able to, as they say, sell sawdust to a carpenter when he tries to convince someone of his path forward, except when he's in front of his father and his uncles.

-Ambitious and somewhat impetuous, Henry was convinced by his friends to attempt to secure his future by approaching the dying
+However, at times his need for validation from his peers drives him to make hasty decisions.
+For example, he was convinced by his friends to attempt to secure his future by approaching the dying
 [Lord Marthur Malthren](@/characters/marthur-malthren.md) to be named as his heir.
 While his mother's spy, serving as his aide, attempted to dissuade him from this potentially dangerous endeavor, Henry persisted in his plans, though